ajsadowy/Global_Coffee_Tea_Spice_Analysis/README.md

 # Communication
-Slack for direct messages, discord for and email.
+Slack for direct messages, discord for any extra video calls as needed, and email.

 #